Dendermonde nursery attack: Perpetrator

 On 22 March 2013, a jury declared De Gelder was fully accountable for the attack and found him guilty of four counts of murder.
 He was sentenced to life imprisonment the following day.
+De Gelder chose not to appeal.
+Under Belgian law, prisoners serving a life sentence with no prior convictions must spend a minimum of 15 years in prison before being up for parole, putting his earliest possible release date in 2024.
+However, in 2019, psychiatrists deemed that he was still mentally ill and a danger to society, and he was transferred to a secure forensic psychiatric system, where he will remain indefinitely.

 Memorials

 The mayor of Dendermonde, Piet Buyse, said, "The victims are being cared for and those who were not injured have been brought to a centre where they are receiving counseling."

 Italian singer Luciano Ligabue dedicated a song to the victims, "Quando mi vieni a prendere?
 (Dendermonde 23/01/09)" featured on his 2010 album, Arrivederci, mostro!.

 Some 6,000 people marched through Dendermonde on 25 January 2009, laying hundreds of bouquets and stuffed animals outside the daycare centre as the Mayor of Dendermonde, Piet Buyse, announced that the Fabeltjesland nursery would never reopen.